istio/istio.io/content/en/docs/tasks/security/authz-tcp/index.md

 When you refresh the page, the app shows different versions of reviews in the product page.
 The app presents the reviews in a round robin style: red stars, black stars, or no stars.

-## Installing and configuring a TCP service
+## Installing and configuring a TCP workload

-By default, the [Bookinfo](/docs/examples/bookinfo/) example application only includes HTTP services.
+By default, the [Bookinfo](/docs/examples/bookinfo/) example application only includes HTTP protocol.
-To show how Istio handles the authorization of TCP services, we must update the application to use a TCP service.
-Follow this procedure to deploy the Bookinfo example app and update its `ratings` service to the `v2` version, which talks to a MongoDB backend using TCP.
+To show how Istio handles the authorization of TCP protocol, we must update the application to use a TCP protocol.
+Follow this procedure to deploy the Bookinfo example app and update its `ratings` workload to the `v2` version, which talks to a MongoDB backend using TCP.

-1. Install `v2` of the `ratings` service with service account `bookinfo-ratings-v2`:
+1. Install `v2` of the `ratings` workload with service account `bookinfo-ratings-v2`:

-    * To create the service account and configure the new version of the service for a cluster **with** automatic sidecar injection enabled:
+    * To create the service account and configure the new version of the workload for a cluster **with** automatic sidecar injection enabled:

         {{< text bash >}}
         $ kubectl apply -f @samples/bookinfo/platform/kube/bookinfo-ratings-v2.yaml@
         {{< /text >}}

-    * To create the service account and configure the new version of the service for a cluster **without** automatic sidecar injection enabled:
+    * To create the service account and configure the new version of the workload for a cluster **without** automatic sidecar injection enabled:

         {{< text bash >}}